 Erie County has a Fiscal Stability Authority, the City of New York has a Financial Control Board, and the City of Troy has a Supervisory Board, all of which presently perform certain review and advisory functions.
 The City of Yonkers no longer operates under an oversight board but must adhere to a Special Local Finance and Budget Act.
 The City of Newburgh operates under fiscal monitoring by the State Comptroller pursuant to special State legislation.
-The potential impact on the State of any future requests by localities for additional oversight or financial assistance is not included in the projections of the State's receipts and disbursements for the State's FY 2012 or thereafter.
+The potential impact on the State of any future requests by localities for additional oversight or financial assistance is not included in the projections of the State's receipts and disbursements for the State's FY 2013 or thereafter.

-Like the State, local governments must respond to changing political, economic and financial influences over which they have little or no control.
-Such changes may adversely affect the financial condition of certain local governments.
-For example, the State or Federal government may reduce (or in some cases eliminate) funding of some local programs or disallow certain claims which, in turn, may require local governments to fund these expenditures from their own resources.
-The loss of temporary Federal stimulus funding also adversely impacted counties and school districts in New York State.
-State cashflow problems in prior fiscal years have resulted in delays in the payment of State aid, and in some cases have necessitated borrowing by the localities.
-Additionally, recent enactment of legislation that caps most local government and school district property tax levies may affect the amount of property tax revenue available for local government and school district purposes.
-The legislation does not apply to New York City.
-Changes to sales tax distributions resulting from the 2010 Federal population census has had a material impact on certain local governments.
-Ultimately, localities as well as local public authorities may suffer serious financial difficulties that could jeopardize local access to the public credit markets, which may adversely affect the marketability of notes and bonds issued by localities within the State.
+Like the State, local governments must respond to changing political, economic and financial influences over which they have little or no control, but which can adversely affect their financial condition.
+For example, the State or Federal government may reduce (or, in some cases, eliminate) funding of local programs, thus requiring local governments to pay these expenditures using their own resources.
+Similarly, past cash flow problems for the State have resulted in delays in State aid payments to localities.
+And, in some cases, these delays have necessitated short-term borrowing at the local level.
+More recent developments that have had, or could have, an impact on the fiscal condition of local governments and school districts include: the loss of temporary Federal stimulus funding; new constraints (for local governments other than in New York City and school districts outside New York City and the four other largest cities in New York State) on raising property tax revenues given legislation that now limits growth in the tax levy, subject to override; and for some communities, the significant upfront costs for rebuilding and clean-up in the wake of a natural disaster.
 Localities may also face unanticipated problems resulting from certain pending litigation, judicial decisions and long-range economic trends.
-Other large-scale potential problems, such as declining urban populations, declines in the real property tax base, increasing pension, health care and other fixed costs, and the loss of skilled manufacturing jobs, may also adversely affect localities and necessitate requests for State assistance.
+Other large-scale potential problems, such as declining urban populations, declines in the real property tax base, increasing pension, health care and other fixed costs, or the loss of skilled manufacturing jobs may also adversely affect localities and necessitate requests for State assistance.